pmndrs/react-three-fiber/readme.md

 <p align="middle">
   <i>These demos are real, you can click them!
 They contain the full code, too.</i>
 </p>

-#### What is it?

-This is a React renderer for Threejs on the web and react-native.
-Why?
-Because building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.

 #### Does it have limitations?